The best family-friendly hotels to book in mainland Greece

 Greeks are famously family-orientated and enjoy an easy-going, outdoorsy way of life that’s perfect for all ages.
 On the mainland, you might fly direct to the capital, Athens, then stay at an out-of-town waterside resort.
 Alternatively, head north to Thessaloniki and explore the glorious Halkidiki peninsula.
 Jane Foster picks three of her favourite places

 The iconic Four Seasons Astir Palace Hotel in Athens opened in 1961 and was adored by the likes of Bridget Bardot, Jackie Onassis and Sean Connery.
 On a private peninsula planted with pines and cypresses, its three secluded sandy bays afford sublime views over the glistening Aegean.
 It lies just 45 minutes from central Athens, meaning guests can combine leisure and cultural sightseeing.
 Reopened as a Four Seasons property in 2019, it now has 303 rooms, plus 61 bungalows and an expansive spa (opening image).
-The new Kids for All Seasons club does activities for children aged four to 12, so mum and dad can indulge in time alone.
+The new Kids for All Seasons club does activities for children aged four to 12, so parents can indulge in time alone.
 Meanwhile, teens will relish kayaking, SUPs and two heated outdoor pools.
 For a real treat, book a private sailing trip to the nearby islands from the hotel jetty out front.
 After dark, request baby-sitting for the little ones, then dine at the resort’s waterside Michelin-starred Pelagos – the signature dish is wild sea bass with artichoke and caviar.

 Don’t miss: The concierge can arrange family-friendly tours of Athens’ Acropolis and its magnificent temples, bringing to life ancient myths and moody gods for kids.
 En route into town, call at the Archelon Sea Turtle Rescue Centre for a spot of irresistible cuteness and uplifting tales.